AaltoGIS/Spatial-Analytics/source/index.rst

 .. admonition:: Help improving the materials

-    **This is version 1.**
+    **This is version 2.**

-    The course is given in its current form for the very first time in 2021, meaning that the content of the course is likely to change and improve after each time the course is given (all versions will be available).
+    The course was given for the very first time in its current form in 2021, meaning that the content of the course is likely to change and improve after each time the course is given (all versions will be available).
 By being a fully open educational resource, **you can also help making the course better**.
     If you find any errors, typos, or other problems, please help, by suggesting an edit in GitHub.
 You can do this easily by clicking